Hearing Dogs and Coronavirus

 Posted by Matt Sadler

 Firstly, from all of us at Hearing Dogs, we sincerely hope you, and those close to you, are all safe and well.
 We understand how difficult things are right now for a great number of people; physically, mentally, socially and financially.
 We are finding it difficult too.
-These are challenging times, but we are in this together as we try to navigate these unprecedented challenges.

 Many people are feeling isolated.
 We understand this very well.
 A large number of deaf people whom we help have spent years feeling this way because of their deafness.
 Not being able to leave their homes, feeling cut off from loved ones, facing communication barriers every day, or simply having no face-to-face interaction at all, can make even the most resilient people feel isolated, lonely, trapped and anxious.
+Indeed, we've seen an increase in the number of deaf people coming to us for help for this very reason.
+And we are as committed as ever to helping as many of these people as we can, for as long as they need.

-This is a daily reality for many deaf people, even before the Coronavirus outbreak, so it makes us even more committed to helping them.
 However, doing so is more difficult now.
 Our Hearing Dogs family does so much of its work in communities around the UK, through puppy training classes, community link-up groups, and face-to-face bespoke advice and support.
 All this has had to stop.
 And our fun community events, such as The Great British Dog Walks, have been halted.
 We’ve closed our restaurant and gift shop, cancelled the weekly tours of our two dog training centres, and reduced activity in lots of other areas.
 This is all affecting how we keep going, like it is for everyone at present, but we are resilient and optimistic about the future.

 Helping deaf people and protecting our wonderful staff, volunteers, supporters, recipients of hearing dogs, and beneficiaries of our hearing loss services, is our utmost priority, and our Hearing Dogs family has really come together to navigate this unique period.
 We have calmly adapted, and we are confident we will overcome this turbulence with resilience and kindness.
+In fact, many of the new ways of working we have discovered may well continue even after things return to normal.

 We wanted to give you, as a supporter of Hearing Dogs, an update on the innovative ways we are continuing to train our life-changing dogs!